talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-add-quality/index.md

 +++
-title = "How to evolve an application to make it more robust and maintainable - Add a tool to assess code quality"" description = "" date = 2023-05-29 featured = false
+title = "How to evolve an application to make it more robust and maintainable - Add a tool to assess code quality" description = "" date = 2023-05-29 featured = false